Music technology development

 6. Music analytics and reporting

 Streaming data arrives fragmented, delayed, and in formats that differ by platform.
-We build analytics layers that ingest data from all your sources, normalise it, and surface the reporting your team needs: track performance by territory, release trend analysis, royalty revenue by rights holder, and distribution efficiency metrics.
+We build analytics layers that ingest data from all your sources, normalize it, and surface the reporting your team needs: track performance by territory, release trend analysis, royalty revenue by rights holder, and distribution efficiency metrics.
 The data is yours, in one place, in a format you can use.

 How we work with music technology clients